Burbank School District 111: Elementary schools

-Students from all these elementary schools move on to Liberty Junior High School, which is under the direction of principal Jim Martin.
+Students from all these elementary schools move on to Liberty Junior High School, which is under the direction of principal Shwkar Abousweilem.
 Prior to Liberty's opening in 2004, most of the elementary schools enrolled students through eighth grade.
-Following junior high school, students advance to Reavis High School.
+In 2021 Liberty added a west wing to the building adding sixth grade to the school.
+Following junior high school, students advance to Reavis High School or any other school if their choice.